das-peterj/dasbot/README.md

 # Dasbot

+# //!!
+As of 2022-11-14, the bot is no longer being developed.
+Reason being is that I'm no longer playing the game which the bot is based on. !!\\

 Dasbot is an discord bot made with C# and DSharp.
 Intended to be a fun project made by Peter Jörgensen in which he explores the world of making your very own bot.

 The bot's prefix is **%** which is how you communicate with the bot. %help to see all available commands.